 Very tight legroom space if you ask me, but the leather seat is quite comfortable, just like any others.

 What's inside the seat pocket?

-The plane departed on time and took off through the the thick clouds, bits of bumps were felt but nothing bad.
+The plane departed on time and took off through the thick clouds, bits of bumps were felt but nothing bad.
 Personally, I find the CFM engines pretty noisy, for this case on this 737.
-Since this was a short flight, I didn't do much but to look out of the window and just watch the world pass-by.
-The PTV was showing the news which didn't interest me, but its certainly good for flights with more than 3 hours.
+Since this was a short flight, I didn't do much but to look out of the window and just watch the world pass by.
+The PTV was showing the news which didn't interest me, but it is certainly good for flights with more than 3 hours.
 Meanwhile, no complimentary drink or snack was served, there is a menu for you to order your snack or drink.
 I gave it a miss anyway.

-There was 4 crews on board my aircraft.
+There were 4 crews on board my aircraft.
 3 ladies and 1 guy serving us.
 The 3 ladies were friendly and professional, while the guy was pretty stuck up and didn't seem to do much during the flight.
-While boarding the aircraft, only him didn't even bother looking at me.
+While boarding the aircraft, only he didn't even bother looking at me.
 I have since sent a comment to the airline regarding this particular crew.
 Not only that, at the end of the flight, that crew looked like he couldn't wait for us to leave the aircraft.
-Totally unprofessional, one of the worst crew I have come cross.
+Totally unprofessional, one of the worst crew I have come across.
 My rating: 6/10

 Take off video